coreos/ignition/doc/configuration.md

 * **_systemd_** (object): describes the desired state of the systemd units.
   * **_units_** (list of objects): the list of systemd units.
     * **name** (string): the name of the unit.
 This must be suffixed with a valid unit type (e.g. "thing.service").
     * **_enable_** (boolean): whether or not the service shall be enabled.
 When true, the service is enabled.
 In order for this to have any effect, the unit must have an install section.
+Note: Using both the 'enable' and 'disable' options will result in undefined behavior.
+    * **_disable_** (boolean): whether or not the service shall be disabled.
+When true, the service is disabled.
+In order for this to have any effect, the unit must already be enabled.
+Note: Using both the 'enable' and 'disable' options will result in undefined behavior.
     * **_mask_** (boolean): whether or not the service shall be masked.
 When true, the service is masked by symlinking it to `/dev/null`.
     * **_contents_** (string): the contents of the unit.
     * **_dropins_** (list of objects): the list of drop-ins for the unit.